filipesilva/fdb/README.md

 Repl files aren't automatically loaded on startup because then you'd have to watch out what you write in them to avoid slowing down startup.

 In `fdbconfig.edn` there's a load vector where you can put `.clj` files that will be loaded on startup.
-There's `["load-repl.fdb.clj" "server-repl.fdb.clj"]` in there already.
+There's `["load-repl.fdb.clj" "server-repl.fdb.clj"]` in there.
-They are also a repl files so any changes are immediately loaded.
+They are repl files so any changes are immediately loaded.

 You have full access to the database from code files, so you can use the [XTDB API](https://v1-docs.xtdb.com/language-reference/datalog-queries/) directly.
 You can get the current node via `(fdb.db/node)`.